 Skip to main content

-Esomeprazole reduces the amount of acid your stomach makes.
+Esomeprazole is a medicine that reduces the amount of acid your stomach makes.

-Sometimes, esomeprazole is taken for a rare condition caused by a tumour in the pancreas or gut called Zollinger-Ellison syndrome.
+Sometimes, esomeprazole is given to treat Zollinger-Ellison syndrome.
+This is a rare condition caused by a tumour in the pancreas or gut.

 Esomeprazole comes as capsules, tablets, and granules to make a liquid that you swallow.